PostHog/posthog.com/contents/blog/best-open-source-ab-testing-tools.md

 ### Open source license

 PostHog Open Source is available under an MIT license.
 You can [see further details on GitHub].
 Experimentation isn't part of our open source release as it requires a Scale license, but Scale is free to use up to 1 million events per month and you can set event limits to ensure you don’t go over.
-Read more about [how to self-host PostHog](/signup/self-host/deploy).
+Read our docs for more on [how to self-host PostHog](https://posthog.com/docs/self-host).

 <ArrayCTA />